Table of Contents

 following statement would not work because it refers to a

-table both as my_table
+table both as my_table and as

 mysql> SELECT * FROM my_table WHERE MY_TABLE.col=1;